 One might wonder if, after receiving their albums, the client also wondered who this guy was.
 I couldn't help but notice that "Bigfoot" is really unnoticeable in the original picture of the art sample (above).
 So, I completely understand how it could have been the obvious choice for mountain state recordings (or they could have picked the other mountain art, below).

 The back of the brochure shows a drawing of the Bert-Co building, in Los Angeles (which looks very much like the Century Custom building, I might add)

 A bit of history: Bert-Co was based out Los Angeles, and founded, in 1930, by Berton P. Couturier.
 The company was originally in the printed matchbook and travel brochure business, when they started printing record labels for RCA, Capitol and Columbia.
 In the 1950s they began to include stock album cover art, whereas a guy in his basement recording studio could press a couple hundred LPs for friends and family, and include a cool custom cover.

 But don't think Bert-Co was only catering to unknown vanity vinyl.
 The company's typesetting efforts can be found on Sgt.
 Pepper's Lonely Hearts Club Band, and Marvin Gaye's What's Going On, and Elvis Presley, Loving You, just to name a few.
 According to the company's website (yup, they are still in business) "Bert-Co had the distinction of printing, Abbey Road, the first record jacket produced in the U.S. for The Beatles."

 (Full disclosure, Bert-Co had no clue who the model is in the picture, nor did they have any additional information on cover production, including locale).

 No telling how many artists used the "mystery man wading in the water" cover.
-I'm surprised I have uncovered a dozen.
+I'm surprised I even uncovered a dozen, let alone more than 30.
 Needless to say, if you find any others.
 I'm buying!

 (Coeur d'Alene, ID)